Learnable Total Variation with Lambda Mapping for Low-Dose CT Denoising: Methodology

 \subsection{LambdaNet and Adaptive $\lambda$-Mapping}

-LambdaNet is a U-Net-style encoder--decoder (four downsampling stages, 64 base channels) with attention-gated skip connections.
-It employs a multi-scale fusion head, combining logits from three decoder stages (full, 1/2, and 1/4 resolution) via a weighted average.
-This fused logit map $z$ is passed through a final $\tanh$ activation to produce outputs in $[-1,1]$.
-We rescale $z$ into a controlled, spatially-adaptive regularization strength $\lambda$ using a cosine-ramped upper bound $\lambda_{\max}(t)$:
+LambdaNet is a U-Net-style encoder--decoder (four stages, 64 base channels) equipped with attention-gated skip connections.
+To capture context at varying levels, it employs a multi-scale fusion head that aggregates logits from three decoder stages (full, 1/2, and 1/4 resolution) via a weighted average to produce the logit map $z$.